kimjoar/ttm4165/Sammendrag.markdown

 * E-læring, ECO-kurs, rammeavtaler EL-biler, miljøfond, virtuelle møter, industriell automatisering, Logistikk-prosesser, de-materalisering
 * Grønn IKT handler om å fokusere på omlegging av verdikjeder og arbeidsprosesser.
 * Forståelse av hvordan IKT kan bidra, er essensielt
+* The power of ICT applications lends them to turning local economics into growth spirals — a most wanted good, but problematic at a higher level of analysis, as growth also triggers energy increase and extraction economics.
+These effects need to be addressed at a strategic and business model level.
+* In the general enthusiasm over what extraordinary gains mankind can have from ICT, we may underestimate negative impacts, particularly indirect effects.
+* While efficiency gains might come easily with ICT, it is on the other hand highly possible that the gains obtained will be used for new resource consumption.
+It might even happen that the gains achieved become the driver as such for far more consumption.

 Åpne nett
 ---------